Vouchers Undermine Civil Rights

 LGBTQ Students & Parents:

 Private schools that accept taxpayer-funded vouchers often deny admission to LGBTQ students and students with LGBTQ parents.
 In addition, many teach anti-LGBTQ curriculum.
 A 2013 study of a Georgia tuition tax credit program found that “at least 115 private schools [participating in the program] have explicit anti-gay policies or belong to associations that condemn homosexuality.”

 In North Carolina, voucher programs also fund schools that have explicit anti-LGBT policies.
 For example, one school's handbook states that it will refuse to admit and will expel students that are "living in, condoning, or supporting any form of sexual immorality; practicing or promoting a homosexual lifestyle or alternative gender identity.”

 Students of Color:

 For example, a 2016 study found that Louisiana’s voucher program had a negative impact on integration in private schools.
-Similarly, in Milwaukee a study found that 85% of African American students in the public schools attended “intensely segregated” schools, but for African American students in the voucher program, that number rose to more than 85%.
-A 2010 study of Georgia’s tuition tax credit program revealed that while only 10% of white students in public schools attended “virtually segregated” schools, within the program at private schools, this rose dramatically to 53%.
-In Cleveland’s voucher program, minority students were much more likely than their peers to have never entered a voucher program or left their voucher program and returned to public schools.
+Similarly, in Milwaukee a study found that 85% of African American students in the voucher program attended “intensely segregated” schools, as opposed to around 77% of those in public schools.
+A 2010 study of Georgia’s tuition tax credit program revealed that while only 10% of white students in public schools attended “virtually segregated” schools, in private voucher schools the percentage rose to 53%.
+And, a study of Cleveland’s voucher program found that minority students were much more likely than their peers to have never entered a voucher program or left their voucher program and returned to public schools.